 Awarded on Goodreads.

-First, it’s really not about all four Marys.
-It’s really about one of them, Mary Seton and her perspectives on the other Marys.
+Because, it’s really not about all four Marys.
+It’s really about one of them, Mary Seton and THAT Mary’s perspective on the other Marys.
 But not one of the Marys, including the Queen, is fully fleshed out.
 And as a result, I never could bring myself to care about any of them.
 Including the Queen.

 I was determined to finish but it became a bit of a chore to stay with this narrative.
 For me, there are many more enjoyable historical novels that tackle Mary Queen of Scots more successfully.